ba-dresden/ba-latex-template/docs/setup/template.md

 ## Systemwide installation
 Clone the templates [repository](https://github.com/Nuckal777/ba-latex-template) somewhere on your computer.
 To add the templates directory to the LaTeX search path add the absolute path of the template directory to the `TEXINPUTS` environment variable before compiling.

-# Get the required image
+# Get the required images
 The titlepage uses the BA Dresden's logo.
-It can be found [here](https://www.ba-dresden.de/die-akademie/zentrale-einrichtungen/marketing-pr-kommunikation).
-Put it next to the other files.
+It can be found [here](https://www.ba-dresden.de/die-akademie/zentrale-einrichtungen/marketing-pr-kommunikation).Moreover you need an image of your signature.
+Put both images next to the other files.